sys3545/Trajectory_Prediction_Program/README.md

 Released version 0.0.5 (2021 03 10) :
 we can calculate omega and inclination , Time unit problem was solved (but it's not perfect yet)

+Released version 0.0.5 (2021 03 14) :
+Trajectory drawing is done , but f is not perfect yet.